seemantic/seemantic/README.md

 * client ask global status: Download DB
 * client makes a query: query VS for a given algo, load files in DB with this last_indexed_version_raw_hash, return source docs from DB and parsed docs from VS.
 * client click a file: load file from uri in source, load parsed from VS using last_indexed_version_raw_hash, might not be consistent, we don't care.

+* for fast startup without redownloading everything, we should store sha256 of file ? (available in files metadata)